Castelar Elementary School

 Castelar Elementary School places among the top 20% of public schools in Nebraska for:

 - Category Attribute

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 5%)

-- Castelar Elementary School's student population of 619 students has grown by 12% over five school years.
+- Castelar Elementary School's student population of 638 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 - Castelar Elementary School is ranked within the bottom 50% of all 913 schools in Nebraska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (NE)|

 |Two or more races|

 |School Statewide Testing||View Education Department Test Scores|